MarcioJales/Memlay/README.md

 # Memlay
 Memory Layout Parser

-"memlay" prints the memory application's layout (i.e. text, data, heap and stack segments) in a given breakpoint of execution.
+`memlay` prints the memory application's layout (i.e. text, data, heap and stack segments) in a given breakpoint of execution.
+It is very similar to `pmap`, since it reads the `/proc/<pid>/maps`file.

 # Implementation